Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work we have presented the first GRMHD simulations of highly tilted ($\mathcal T = 45{-}65$~degrees), thin ($h/r = 0.015 {-} 0.05$) accretion discs around rapidly spinning BHs ($a=0.9375$).
 We demonstrate for the first time that in the presence of realistic magnetized turbulence the inner parts of such discs can align with the BH spin axis, as predicted by \citet{bp75}.
-However, we find that the alignment radius of $r_{bp} \lesssim 5-10 r_g$ (Fig. \ref{fig:contourplot}) is much smaller than predicted by analytic models.
-This discrepancy may be caused by magnetically driven winds, which remove angular momentum from the inner disc, leading to a high radial infall speed and, thus, giving the inner disc insufficient time to align (see \citealt{Liska2018C} for discussion).
+However, we find that the alignment radius of $r_{\rm bp} \lesssim 5{-}10 r_g$ (Fig. \ref{fig:contourplot}) is much smaller than predicted by analytic models.
+This discrepancy may be caused by a very large effective viscosity $\alpha_{\rm eff}$ giving the inner disc insufficient time to align (see \citealt{Liska2018C} for discussion).

-Since by Newton's third law the torque exerted by the BH on the disc is equal and opposite to the torque exerted by the disc on the BH, the \citet{bp75} effect can torque the BH into alignment with the outer disc \citep[if the disc's angular momentum exceeds the BH's angular momentum][]{Natarajan1998,King2005, Fiaconni2018}.
-The resulting aligned accretion can lead to rapid BH spinup to high spin.
-This can lead to powerful \citet{bz77} jets in the presence of large scale poloidal or toroidal magnetic flux (e.g., \citealt{Tchekhovskoy2011,Mckinney2012,Liska2018B}).
+The \citet{bp75} effect can torque the BH into alignment with the outer disc \citep[as long as the disc's angular momentum exceeds the BH's angular momentum, see][]{Natarajan1998,King2005, Fiaconni2018} and lead to rapid BH spinup in such systems.
+Rapidly spinning black holes are known to launch powerful \citet{bz77} jets in the presence of large scale poloidal or toroidal magnetic flux (e.g., \citealt{Tchekhovskoy2011,Mckinney2012,Liska2018B}).
 Consistent with semi-analytic work \citep{Nixon2012A} and smoothed-particle hydrodynamics (SPH) simulations \citep{Lodato2010} the transition between the inner aligned and outer misaligned discs occurs over a very short distance and exhibits a sharp drop in density.
 As gas crosses this `break', misaligned angular momentum cancels rapidly, possibly leading to enhanced dissipation of kinetic and magnetic energy causing non-thermal emission.
+We note that the absence of a break in recent MHD simulations of a thin ($h/r\sim0.05$) disk tilted by $\mathcal{T}\sim24^{\circ}$ \citep{Hawley2019} is not inconsistent with our work, as evidenced by the absence of a break in model MT45.